shuhaowu/runefoil/README.md

     and launch multiple containers.
 - API server does not necessarily have all the features.
   - Feed updates do not fetch twitter/runelite updates for obvious reasons.
-  - Pricing information may be missing as the RL client caches data for an hour and RL server only tries to get data from the RS API every 5 min.
+  - Pricing information may be inaccurate.
+It is only updated on every boot.